What's the Difference and Which One Does Your Business Need?

 Membership Card: Front and Back

-- Optional: member photo for identity verification, barcode, QR code, magnetic stripe, RFID, or NFC chip for facility scan-in, signature panel
+- Optional: member photo for identity verification, signature panel, barcode, QR code, magnetic stripe, RFID, or NFC chip for facility scan-in

 Loyalty Card: Front and Back